Available in big data analytics.

 Example

 Tornadoes are a violent type of storm that occurs in the United States.
 You want to know the effect of tornadoes, including loss of life, injuries, property damage, and financial loss, in each state and county.
 You have access to tornado locations, but you need a better way to visualize the data within certain areas.
-You can aggregate your tornado data into state and county boundaries and normalize your data by population to find the areas most affected by tornadoes.
+You can aggregate the tornado data into state and county boundaries and normalize the data by population to find the areas most affected by tornadoes.

 Usage notes